ALBME

 If in doubt, check with the provider of the activity before taking the course.

 A random audit of physicians and assistants to physicians is completed annually.
 Chosen licensees will receive a letter requesting documentation of having met the requirement or of exemption.
-Do not send CME documentation to the Board unless you have been requested to do so; however, licensees are encouraged to use the repository at the Licensee Portal to save their certificates.
+Do not send CME documentation to the Board unless you have been requested to do so; however, licensees are encouraged to use the upcoming repository feature at the Licensee Gateway to save their certificates.

 The Board has the authority to file formal charges with the Medical Licensure Commission for a rules violation and to seek penalties such as reprimands and fines.
 For assistants to physicians, the Board has the authority to order a hearing and seek penalties such as reprimands and fines.
 Discipline for not having met the CME requirements is public, is reportable to the National Practitioner Data Bank and Federation of State Medical Boards, is listed in the Board/Commission Medical Digest and web site, and is available through the web site licensee search.
 Disciplinary actions are permanently attached to a licensee's file.